buildpacks/rfcs/text/0000-buildpack-uris.md

 - Similar to the `file` scheme, there is a minimal declaration for omitting host by using a simple slash (`/`). eg. `docker:/ubuntu:latest`

+### Resources

+The defined URNs are resource names to buildpacks where they reside is predetermined.
+For example, in `urn:cnb:builder`, there is only a single builder in the build context.
+In `urn:cnb:registry`, the registry is similarly provided as a default to the platform.

-### CNB Builder
+#### CNB Builder

-- `cnb:builder://` - A reference to ALL the buildpacks in the builder.
+- `urn:cnb:builder` - A reference to ALL the buildpacks in the builder.
-- `cnb:builder:///bp.id` - A reference to a buildpack with id `bp.id` in the builder.
-If there is more than one version available, a error should be thrown.
+- `urn:cnb:builder:bp.id` - A reference to a buildpack with id `bp.id` in the builder.
+- `urn:cnb:builder:bp.id:bp.version` - A reference to a buildpack with id `bp.id` at the specific version `bp.version`.

+#### CNB Registry

+- `urn:cnb:registry:bp.id` - A reference to a buildpack by id `bp.id` in the registry.
-- `cnb:builder:///bp.id:bp.version` - A reference to a buildpack with id `bp.id` at the specific version `bp.version`.
+- `urn:cnb:registry:bp.id:bp.version` - A reference to a buildpack with id `bp.id` at the specific version `bp.version`.
-- Similar to the `file` scheme, there is a minimal declaration for omitting host by using a simple slash (`/`). eg. `cnb:builder:/bp.id:bp.version`

 # How it Works
 [how-it-works]: #how-it-works